sinclairzx81/typebox/readme.md

 ## Conditional Types

-Use `Conditional.Extends(...)` to express conditional types.
+Use `Conditional.Extends(...)` to create mapped types.
 This functionality is experimental and only available via additional import.

 ```typescript
 import { Conditional } from '@sinclair/typebox/extends'